County Leitrim Ireland · Co. Leitrim · Dromahair Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

-Lords of Bréifne
+Lords of West Bréifne

-The O'Rourke Kingdom
+The O'Rourke kingdom

 Franciscan friary, founded 1508